Planning for regional growth

 So, we are preparing to build more water infrastructure when and if that is needed, in order to deliver on our agreed security of water supply design standard.
 However, if the community is prepared to offset population growth with reliable water use reduction, then it will get good value from the existing water supply infrastructure for longer.

 We have identified two potential water storage options: a dam on the Whakatikei River or new water storage lake/s at Kaitoke.

 In 2010, GWRC began an investigation into a potential water storage lake site at Kaitoke.
 These investigations were completed in mid-2011 and found:

 Since August 2011, GWRC has identified that land to the east of the original investigation site could also provide additional storage in the form of two smaller water storage lakes.
 The Regional Council is currently negotiating with AgResearch Ltd (the owners of the land) to purchase this land.
-A feasibility study on this new site will be carried out in 2013.
+A feasibility study on this site is underway.

 Our preferred dam site is on the Whakatikei River, near the end of Bulls Run Road.
 The 2011 estimated cost for a dam and associated infrastructure, including a new water treatment plant, is $160 million.

 We've also investigated Skull Gully in the Wainuiomata Water Collection Area, and a site on the Pakuratahi River.
 Multi-criteria analysis was used to assess the three sites on a range of attributes.
 The Whakatikei site has considerable advantages over the other two sites: